 It was the perfect day for jumping into the water in Greece – bright hot sun, gleaming blue waves and acres of sandy beach.
-All I wanted to do was make a beeline for the waters, but with a camera, smartphone and wallet in my bag, I was scared of leaving my stuff on the beach alone.
+All I wanted to do was to take my spray tanning and make a beeline for the waters, but with a camera, smartphone and wallet in my bag, I was scared of leaving my stuff on the beach alone.

 The one thing I hate about being a solo traveler on a beach holiday is being at the beach alone.
 Not having enough eyes to keep track of your belongings, which can restrict you from going all out to have fun.

 But I was not to be deterred by this, with a little thought and preparation, I managed to get some swimming done the next day, while making sure my belongings stayed intact.
 Here are a couple of suggestions on how you can stay safe at the beach alone:

 If you know you’re going to the beach and will be in the water away from your things, try to avoid bringing out valuables with you in the first place; only carry your essentials so that you’ll minimize the risk of losing anything important.
 Look for lockers nearby as an option, but not all beaches are so well equipped so be prepared to leave your things out in the open!
 If you’re really paranoid and don’t like leaving your stuff unattended on the sand, consider getting a small waterproof bag that you can put your valuables in and carry with you even when in the water.
 It’s not the most comfortable but at least you have your things close by, and make sure you strap in well so it doesn’t spring a leak or get lost!

 The best option if you’re a beach lover is to consider staying in a place with a private beach or easy access to one, like this Oceanfront Bed And Breakfast, so you don’t have to carry your valuables out with you.
 For my trip in Mexico, my hotel was just across the street from the beach, so I only carried my sunblock and room key with me.